KenjiOhtsuka/harmonica/README.md

 This is Database Migration Tool, gradle plugin, made with Kotlin.
 It is made similar to Phinx, Rails.

-This is used for PostgreSQL, not fully adapted to MySQL.
+Now, this tool is for PostgreSQL and MySQL.

 ## Overview